-The UCLR/A creates a uniform framework for the use of collaborative law that is intended to provide important consumer protections and enforceable privilege provisions.
-Minimum requirements are established for the collaborative law participation agreement, which is the agreement of the parties to participate in the collaborative law process.
-(Rule/Section 4).
-The law sets forth explicit informed-consent requirements, including reasonable and clear disclosures about the pros and cons of collaborative law versus other dispute resolution methods and requires that the attorney discuss the appropriateness of the collaborative law process and the limitation of the attorney's representation with a prospective party.
-(Rule/Section 14).
-Full, fair and voluntary disclosure of all relevant information during the collaborative law process, without formal discovery, is required by the uniform law.
-(Rule/Section 12.)
+The UCLR/A creates a uniform framework for the use of collaborative law that is intended to provide important consumer protections and an enforceable privilege.
+Minimum requirements are established for the collaborative law participation agreement, which is the agreement of the parties to participate in the collaborative law process (Rule/Section 4).
+The uniform law (unlike the draft below) law sets forth explicit informed-consent requirements, including reasonable and clear disclosures about the pros and cons of collaborative law versus other dispute resolution methods and requires that the attorney discuss the appropriateness of the collaborative law process and the limitation of the attorney's representation with a prospective party (Rule/Section 14).
+Full, fair and voluntary disclosure of all relevant information during the collaborative law process, without formal discovery, is required by the uniform law (Rule/Section 12).

-The uniform law also creates a privilege between parties and non-attorney collaborative professionals during the negotiation process, modeled after a similar privilege in the Uniform Mediation Act.
-(Rule/Section 17).
-The limits of the privilege and how the privilege is waived are set forth in separate sections of the uniform law.
-(Rules/Sections 18 and 19).
-The law clarifies that participation in a collaborative law process is voluntary and any party to the process may terminate the process unilaterally and with or without cause.
-(Rule/Section 5).
-Application for emergency court orders is permitted, if needed, without causing the parties' attorneys to be disqualified.
-(Rules/Sections 7 and 9).
+The uniform law also creates a privilege between parties and non-attorney collaborative professionals during the negotiation process, modeled after a similar privilege in the Uniform Mediation Act (Rule/Section 17).
+The limits of the privilege and how the privilege is waived are set forth in separate sections of the uniform law (Rules/Sections 18 and 19).
+The law clarifies